Trains in Germany

 Reentry to Germany is allowed for: Entry is partially open for citizens and permanent residents of Austria

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/25/21.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Berlin from Vienna.
+Last checked on 1/19/22.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Berlin from Vienna here.

-Omio customers traveling this route book their trains from Berlin Hbf to Wien Westbahnhof.
+Omio customers traveling this route depart most frequently from Berlin Hbf and arrive in Wien Westbahnhof.

 Here are some other resources that might have the information you need